YukiOnishi1129/YukiOnishi1129/README.md

 ## 🙋 About Yuki Onishi
-I'm a web developer, using typescript, go and gcp!
+I'm a web and mobile developer, using typescript, go and gcp!

 ### 🌱 my skills